tinnlab/metabolite-pathway-review-docker/README.md

-# A Review on Functional Analysis Tools For Metabolites (Docker Images)
+# Functional Analysis Tools For Metabolites: A Review (Docker Images)

-This repository contains Dockerfiles for all methods in the review work on functional analysis on metabolomics data
+This repository includes Dockerfiles for all methods discussed in the review on functional analysis of metabolomics data

 # QUICK START
 Users should make sure they have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed already.